Updated Jul 23 2026

 In Barcelona, just like many cities in Catalonia and the rest of Spain, it is common for the first markets to open at the end of the month of November and, the last of them, to extend their dates until the weekend or, even, the night before the Three Kings Day, 6th January.

-The best tourist cards for your Christmas holidays
+The most interesting tourist cards for your Barcelona Christmas holidays

 Barcelona Pass